klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 Lastly, the grounding rules,

 {% hint style="success" %}
-Klaytn does not sacrifices blockchain’s core characteristics to achieve the above-mentioned enhancement, and the platform stays stable with strongly committed stakeholders.
+Klaytn does not sacrifice blockchain’s core characteristics to achieve the above-mentioned enhancement, and the platform stays stable with strongly committed stakeholders.
 {% endhint %}

 ### Transparency, Security and Decentralization